 Welcome to Kingfisher Class

 Homework is obviously the best way for you to support your child at school.
 Reading with them regularly (at least three times per week), talking to them about their writing (talk homework) and helping them with their spellings and times tables are essential.
-The literacy and maths homework that your child brings home should be connected to something that we are learning or about to learn in the classroom.

-Reading, spelling and homework activities will be monitored every week and the children will need to catch up on any homework that is missed.
+All homework activities will be monitored every week and the children will need to catch up on any homework that is missed.